MicrosoftDocs/windows-dev-docs/windows-apps-src/publish/opening-a-developer-account.md

 Developer accounts don't expire, so there is no need to renew your account in order to keep it open.
 If you decide to close your account completely, you can do so by contacting support.

-When you close your account, it's important to understand what happens to any app that you have published in the Windows Store:
+When you close your account, it's important to understand what happens to any app that you have published in the Microsoft Store:

 -   Your app's current customers will still be able to use the app.
 However, they will not be able to make in-app purchases.
 -   Even though the app is still available to customers who have previously acquired it, your app listing will be removed from the Store.
 No new customers will be able to acquire your app.